suxuekun/libpyiotcloud/_device_simulator/README.md

 	A. DEVICE_SECRETKEY - Please ask https://github.com/richmondu

-	B. HOST - Server to connect to
+	B. HOST - Server to connect to.

-	   If connecting to Windows docker setup, the default value is 192.168.99.100.
+		- If connecting to Windows docker setup, the default value is 192.168.99.100.
 Double check with docker-machine ip.
-	   If connecting to MacOS docker setup, the default value is 127.0.0.1 or localhost If connecting to Windows non-docker setup, the default value is 127.0.0.1 or localhost
+		- If connecting to MacOS docker setup, the default value is 127.0.0.1 or localhost
+		- If connecting to Windows non-docker setup, the default value is 127.0.0.1 or localhost

 	<img src="../_images/device_simulator_py.png" width="600"/>